lindakang/lindakang.github.io/_posts/2022-10-16-YT-US-trending.md

 ### 3-1-3.
 Paid by ad views

-To estimate how much each channel get paid.
+We can estimate the revenue sharing for each channel based on the information provided below.

 “A good rule of thumb is assuming that only half of your views across the board will be monetized.
 That said, somewhere around \$5-7 per 1,000